tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 My gaze lazily wandered over to the movers again.
 Oh wow, they’re all moving so fast.
 That’s One, and that’s number Two, out comes Four.
 No, Four just went to the truck.
 Or was that number Six?
 Maybe it was One again.
 Are there six of them?
 I swear I just… I saw seven.
 How are they moving so fast… There’s number Five.
 I swear he’s staring at me… She needs to fix her lipstick.
 He needs to fix his lipstick?

 My breathing had slowed considerably.
-I tried to unbuckle my seatbelt but my arms felt useless and weak.
+I tried to unbuckle my seatbelt (when did I put my seatbelt on?) but my arms felt useless and weak.
 I gave up, and as my arms fell back to my sides, my hand brushed my pants and there I felt it.

 My phone in my pocket.

 A moment of alarm cut through the haze.
 I tried to gasp but my lungs were filled with the stink of rot instead of air.
-When I looked back up sleep was overcoming by body- but why were all of the movers staring at me and smiling?
+When I looked back up, sleep was overcoming my body- but why were all of the movers staring at me and smiling?
+Why did their smiles look so wide?
 My fears were rapidly disregarded as my eyes closed and I drifted into sleep.

 ⸻